Interview with Barca Academy's Denis Silva from La Masia Interview with Barca Academy's Denis Silva from La Masia

 Denis Silva: Soccer is not about running.

-In America, I see players steal the ball, run very fast and try to score a goal — that is not a team effort.
-This is one of the biggest differences.
+In America, players steal the ball, run very fast, and try to score a goal — that is not a team effort.
+This is one of the most significant differences.

-We do not like transitions because transitions make the team very long and take a lot of spaces and make us weak.
+We do not like transitions because they take the team a long time, take up a lot of space, and weaken us.

 When we play together and attack and defend together as a team, it is very powerful.

-Our aim is to have the players understand what the ball is for us.
+We aim to have the players understand what the ball is for us.
 The rival is the one who runs.

-We are enjoying playing with the ball and the opposition is running.
+We enjoy playing with the ball, and the opposition is running.

 Diane Scavuzzo: What do you tell your youth players?

-Denis Silva: When you lose the ball, you play faster – we play brave and want to win the ball back.
+Denis Silva: When you lose the ball, you play faster.
+We play bravely and want to win the ball back.

 We don’t want to defend, we want to recover as fast as possible.

 When you have the ball, you control the pass.
 We want the players to build a rhythm.
-When we have the ball, we want the players to slow down and be disciplined in their positions — and spread out.
+When we have the ball, we want the players to slow down, be disciplined in their positions, and spread out.

 You are not running with the ball.
 Three players passing the ball back and forth are faster than one player is when running with the ball.